CiscoDevNet/intersight-powershell/docs/Get-IntersightApplianceSystemOpStatus.md

 ```

 ### -Organization
-Specifies the organization, to fetch the VirtualizationIweNetwork under it.
+Specifies the organization, to fetch the ApplianceSystemOpStatus under it.

 ```yaml
 Type: OrganizationOrganizationRelationship